pupubird/WebLaunchJS-2021/Basic.md

 let child = "Foggy";
 ```

-For all the variables above, print at a greeting message as such: `"Good morning! <name here>"`
+For all the variables above, print a greeting message as such: `"Good morning! <name here>"`

 We could have, of course, do something like this: